Connect with us

 The importance of training and development

-If you do not ensure that your employees are well trained and have access to development opportunities, you will never enable them to reach their full potential.
-This is not just about training people to do their own job; although that is important, you also need to consider other options.
-You need to allocate a significant part of your budget to ensure that your training and development provision is sufficient.
+If you do not ensure that your employees are well-trained and have access to development opportunities, you will never enable them to reach their full potential.
+This is not just about teaching people to do their own jobs; although that is important, you must consider other options.
+You need to allocate a significant part of your budget to ensure sufficient training and development provision.
 Areas of training you may want to consider are:

 • Management training.